 Cap solutions from ALPLA

-The Relax and Soul designs now being offered by ALPLA meet the requirements made in terms of sustainable and functional cap solutions.
-The following applies in both cases:
+The Relax, Soul and Dance designs now being offered by ALPLA meet the requirements made in terms of sustainable and functional cap solutions.
+The following applies in all cases:

 1. No additional material is needed for their manufacture compared with conventional caps.